ChristianMc2/Internship-repository/README.md

 ### Sort Functions
 Here are two of my sort functions.
 They use the primary key to determine the order.
-It takes everything from the FavoriteMovies table and the function date_added_old sorts from the lowest primary key to the highest primary key using the django function order_by.
+It takes everything from the FavoriteMovies table and the function date_added_old and sorts from the lowest primary key to the highest primary key using the django function order_by.
 The function date_ added_new reverses the order of the last sort due to the addition of the hyphen in front of the id.
 ```
 def date_added_old(request):  # arranges table by primary key with lower numbers first
     obj = FavoriteMovies.Movies.all()